The Life and Legacy of Calixa Lavallée: Composer of "O Canada"

 Lavallée at 30 years old

-Now in his early 30s, he conducted orchestral and operatic productions in concert halls travelling frequently between Canada and the USA.
-He had established himself on the music scene.
+Now in his early 30s, he conducted orchestral and operatic productions in concert halls.
+He frequently traveled between Canada and the USA, establishing himself in the music scene.

-To celebrate St. Jean-Baptiste Day in 1880, the Lieutenant Governor of Québec, Théodore Robitaille, commissioned the now 37 year old Lavallée, to compose "O Canada".
-This was set to a patriotic poem by Adolphe-Basile Routhier and it became a popular tune of its time.
+To celebrate St. Jean-Baptiste Day in 1880, the Lieutenant Governor of Québec, Théodore Robitaille, commissioned the now 37-year-old Lavallée to compose "O Canada."
+This piece was set to a patriotic poem by Adolphe-Basile Routhier.
+It quickly became a popular tune of its time.

-Lavallée ran into financial difficulties in Canada and so once again moved to the United States, establishing himself as the choirmaster at the Cathedral of the Holy Cross in Boston.
-He was plagued with illness and bad health and contracted tuberculosis.
-Sadly, he died in that City in 1891, penniless, aged just 49.
+Lavallée faced financial difficulties in Canada.
+Once again, he moved to the United States, where he became the choirmaster at the Cathedral of the Holy Cross in Boston.
+Unfortunately, he struggled with illness and bad health, ultimately contracting tuberculosis.
+Tragically, he died in that city in 1891, penniless and just 49 years old.

 Lavallée towards the end of his life in Boston